Makazole Mapimpi: Biography

-Mapimpi was born and raised in a rural and very poor environment.
-At the 2019 Rugby World Cup, South African players are invited to provide photos of their family that will be integrated into the flocked numbers on the back of their jersey.
-On this occasion, Mapimpi is the only one to give only a picture of him.
+Mapimpi was born in Tsholomnqa, a rural area and village situated in East London in the Eastern Cape province in South Africa in the Amathole District and raised in a rural and poor environment.
+From being selected into the Springboks in June 2018, he emerged as a best Winger of the year and had a meteoric rise on the international front.
+At the 2019 Rugby World Cup, South African players were invited to provide photos of their family that would be integrated into the flocked numbers on the back of their jersey.
+On this occasion, Mapimpi is the only one to give only a picture of himself.
 When Rassie Erasmus, the coach, asks him why, he admits having nobody left.
-His parents, as well as his siblings, all passed away.
+His parents, as well as his siblings, all died.